Assessing the potential impact of Xylella bacteria on UK trees

 - Molecular methods including high performance liquid chromatography-mass spectrometry (LC-MS) and transcriptomics will be used to understand the differing responses of healthy and infected trees to infection.

-- Using sequencing of RNA to discover the genes involved in the plant defence system to bacterial infection and/or bacterial response to host colonisation.
+- Using sequencing of ribonucleic acid (RNA) to discover the genes involved in the plant defence system to bacterial infection and/or bacterial response to host colonisation.

 - An new ultra-rapid detection for Xylella species will be developed.